 How is sake brewed?

-There is a number of ways to brew sake.
+There are a number of ways to brew sake.
 The simplest answer is that it after rice is polished, it is washed, soaked, and steamed.
 Part of the steamed rice is destined for the koji room, and part of it is destined for the "moromi" or main mash, where water, yeast, lactic acid, and koji are mixed into the same tank.
 This process is called mulitiple parallel fermentation, where the fermentable sugars are being produced simultaneously throughout the yeast fermenting them into CO2 (bubbly mash!), alcohol, and heat.
 This must be done in an open tank as pressure builds.
 All of Tsuki Sake's products are low and slow fermentation, or cooler tank temperatures over the length of 4-6 weeks of fermentation.

 Is sake gluten free?

-All Tsuki Sake products are gluten free, sulfite free, vegan, and kosher
+All Tsuki Sake products are gluten free, sulfite free, vegan, and kosher.

 What is rice polishing?